 Timber blades: Long timber batons can add a strong architectural feel to the outside of a home, especially when used as a contrast to simple white-rendered walls.
 Their slender profiles and deliberate orderliness break up a two-storey façade, creating a stunning feature.

 Cedar: Used horizontally or vertically, cedar planks add a richness and depth to walls inside and out.
 Often referred to as ‘shiplap’ when used horizontally, hardwood timber cladding is also available in spotted gum and blackbutt, and a range of profiles, from smooth to rustic.
-The boards can be stained to complement or contrast as needed.
+The boards can be stained to compliment or contrast as needed.

 Aged timber: A timber such as spotted gum will age gracefully to take on a whole new look as it becomes exposed to the effects of time and weather.
 Turning from honeyed red-brown to silvery grey, it adds an organic quality to a home.